Zack-Hu-Nottingham/CW-Artificial-Intelligence-Method/report.md

 ##### Shaking (diversification part)

-After reaching a not bad result through the first neighbor, instead of finding other useful neighborhoods, I first implemented shaking, e.g. the diversification part.
+After reaching a not bad result through the first neighbor, I first implemented shaking instead of finding other useful neighborhoods, e.g., the diversification part.
 Because though there do exist some other neighborhoods that could help improve the performance, they are too specific.
-In other words, they could only help with the specific cases, and I think I'm not yet going to dig that deep into one algorithm.
+In other words, they could only help with the particular cases, and I think I'm not yet going to dig that deep into one algorithm.
 I want to try something more general that could help with more cases.

 The algorithm for shaking is quite straightforward.
-Randomly pick two bins and from each bin pick an item.
+Randomly pick two bins and from each bin, pick an item.
 If two items could swap, then swap, else pick another pair of items.
-Shaking would happen only if all the neighborhoods could not generate a better solution.
+Shaking would happen if all the neighborhoods could not generate a better solution.
 And **applying shaking would help the algorithm to get out of the local optimum**.

-Below is the table for shaking's performance, it has a significant improvement on easy, medium, and hard instances.
+Below is the table for shaking's performance.
+It has a significant improvement in easy, medium, and hard instances.
 After shaking, the gap for most of the instances dropped to 1 bin.

 | Performance (gap with best-known objective) | 0 bin       | 1 bin      | 2 bin     | 3 bin  | 4 bin |
 | ------------------------------------------- | ----------- | ---------- | --------- | ------ | ----- |